AI in Hospitality: Why Projects Stall After Pilot Stage

 The result is incomplete: a brand may appear in AI-generated answers but fail to convert when users arrive, or may have a capable on-site assistant that users rarely reach because they were not directed there by AI discovery in the first place.

-3. The Connected Model: AI Visibility, Conversational Guidance, and Operational Continuity
+The Connected Model: Unified Data, AI Visibility, Conversational Guidance, and Operational Continuity

-Addressing the AI-mediated hospitality journey requires a connected approach that spans three layers.
+Addressing the AI-mediated hospitality journey requires a connected approach that spans four layers, and the order matters.

 The foundation includes:

-• A technical audit of how AI systems currently interpret the brand’s web presence — crawlability, structured data, semantic consistency, content extractability, AI bot access
+- A technical audit of how AI systems currently interpret the brand’s web presence — crawlability, structured data, semantic consistency, AI bot access

 An effective AI concierge for hospitality should be able to: